krzkrzkrz/elm.foo.pub/rust/index.md

     user1.email = String::from("user111@example.com");

-    // The syntax `..` specifies that the remaining fields not explicitly set should have the same value as the fields in the given instance let mut user2 = User {
+    let mut user2 = User {
         email: String::from("user2@example.com"),
         username: String::from("user2"),
-        ..user1
-    };
+        ..user1 // The syntax .. specifies that the remaining fields (from user1) be explicitly set on user2 };
 }
 ```